 Post racking our brains for a good 2 hours, the problem statement we narrowed down upon was to help people surprise their respective partners / friends and give them the opportunity to make memories.

 We entered a mall and used the washroom entrance to target people.
 We felt washrooms were the best way to target a larger set of consumers.
 And would also be easy since we did not have the necessary permissions to openly sell within the mall!

 - While we received prospects, pushing them along the funnel and converting them into buying consumers was ridiculously hard.

-- Attempting to use the mall without permissions as a growth hack was exciting.
-Luckily, we spent sufficient time trying to gain prospects, before being thrown out by the security guards. 😀
+Selling in front of the washroom, that too without permissions was exciting.
+Luckily, we managed to spend sufficient time trying to run our experiment, before being thrown out by the security guards. 😀

 — Paras Chopra (@paraschopra) August 9, 2019

-Our eyes widened, as the two of us stared at him in disbelief.
+Our eyes widened, as S and me stared at each other.
+And then turned to stare at E in utter disbelief.
 We had a deep feeling that E had truly lost his mind!
 With nothing to loose except precious time, we very reluctantly decided to jump onto the bandwagon.
 Backed against the wall, the only worse thing that could have happened was a second failure and pivot to a third pilot.

 Someone comes knocking!